Satellite technology illuminates foreign and domestic vessels in search of one of Peru’s most valuable catches

 But tracking vessels is only one component of transparency.
 Following the catch is another.

 While artisanal Peruvian vessels have an average travel duration of 5-10 days and must return to port to land their squid, Asiatic squid vessels don’t need to transit back to their “home”ports thanks to an activity called transshipment.
-Transshipment, or the transfer of catch from a fishing vessel onto a refrigerated cargo ship, also know as a reefer, allows the Asiatic squid fleet to transport their catch from Peru’s high seas to Chinese ports for processing – an 11,000 nautical mile trek – without ever having to leave the fishing grounds.
+Transshipment, or the transfer of catch from a fishing vessel onto a refrigerated cargo ship, also know as a reefer, allows the Asiatic squid fleet to transport their catch from the high seas off Peruvian waters to Chinese ports for processing – an 11,000 nautical mile trek – without ever having to leave the fishing grounds.